pranaone/pranaone/README.md

 <h3 align="left"> 💖 Support Me </h3>

 I open-source almost everything I can, and I try to reply to everyone needing help using these projects.

 Obviously, this takes time.
 You can use this service for free.

-However, if you are using my repos and happy with it or just want to encourage me to continue creating stuff, there are few ways you can do it :-
+However, if you are using my repos and happy with it or just want to encourage me to continue creating stuff,

+there are few ways you can do it:-

 - Giving proper credit on your readme, linking back to it :D